xinu-os/xinu/docs/mips/Memory.rst

 KSEG1 under Xinu
 ^^^^^^^^^^^^^^^^

 Embedded Xinu uses several hardware devices that are mapped out-of-range of physical memory and some hardware devices that use dynamically allocated memory for sharing.
-Some devices on the WRT54GL that are beyond the range of physical memory are:
+Some devices on the :doc:`WRT54GL` that are beyond the range of physical memory are:

--  Broadcom I/O controllor registers at ``0xB800 0000``,
+-  Broadcom I/O controller registers at ``0xB800 0000``,
 -  UART registers at ``0xB800 0300`` and ``0xB800 0400``,
 -  Broadcom Ethernet 47xx registers at ``0xB800 1000``,
 -  Broadcom Wireless LAN controller registers at ``0xB800 5000``,
 -  Broadcom 47xx RoboSwitch registers at ``0xB800 6000``, and
--  `Flash memory <Flash memory>`__ (4 MB) read mapped beginning at ``0xBC00 0000``.
+-  :doc:`Flash memory <Flash-Memory>` (4 MB) read mapped beginning at ``0xBC00 0000``.

 Certain drivers (such as the Ethernet driver), also take advantage of